Bertha, Duchess of Brittany: Life

 Bertha was the daughter of Duke Conan III of Brittany.
-She married the son of Stephen of Treguier, Alan the Black and she lived in England with Alan until his death in 1146.
+She married the son of Stephen of Treguier, Alan the Black, and she lived in England with Alan until his death in 1146.
 Alan would eventually become Earl of Richmond.
-After Alan's death she returned to Brittany as Dowager Countess of Richmond and eventually married Odo II, Viscount of Porhoët.
-When her father Duke Conan III died, on his deathbed Conan III renounced Bertha's brother Hoèl as heir, and designated Bertha as his heiress.
-On Conan III's death she became hereditary Duchess of Brittany.
+On his deathbed, Conan III renounced Bertha's brother Hoel as heir and designated Bertha as his heiress, Duchess of Brittany.